 3. Restore smooth, even, and clean surface by claying

-Contaminants arising from the air create a build-up on your car, which can form an uneven, irregular surface that feels rough and coarse.
+Contaminants from the air create a build-up on your car, forming an uneven, irregular surface that feels rough and coarse.

-The irregular surface formed from contaminants does not give a presentable look or feel to your car and hence hinders the light reflection.
+The irregular surface formed from contaminants does not give your car a presentable look or feel and hence hinders the light reflection.

 Claying treatment allows the light reflection by conveniently scrapping out the dirt and contaminants to give a glossy finish.

-4. Polishing/detailing is made easier, effective, and safer after the claying treatment
+4. Polishing/detailing is made easier, more effective, and safer after the claying treatment

-When I say polishing it means disturbing the paint in order to remove the defects below the surface, or to refine the finish.
+When I say polishing, it means disturbing the paint to remove the defects on the surface or refining the finish.

 - When the contaminants on the surface are removed, the polish and pad are enabled to work effectively on the paint with no hindrance.

 - The polishing action is made easier and smoother because the contaminants are removed prior with the help of the clay bar treatment.

 The chance of buffing the paint with the contaminants is reduced by claying.
 Buffing can cause the contaminants to become trapped in the painted surface.